philterd/philter/docs/docs/redaction/ledgers.md

 3.  **Immutability**: Because each entry is linked to the previous one, any attempt to retroactively modify or delete a redaction record would break the cryptographic chain, making the tampering immediately evident.
 4.  **Verifiability**: This architecture allows you to mathematically prove the integrity of your redaction history at any point in time.

+## Which Policy Version Governed a Redaction

+Each ledger entry records the **governing policy**: its name, its version (the policy's revision at the time), and a SHA-256 fingerprint of the exact policy content that was applied.
+These three values are part of the entry's tamper-evident hash, so the stamped policy cannot be altered without breaking the chain.

+To make that version stamp resolvable to real content, Philter retains an **immutable, append-only snapshot** of a policy's content every time the policy is saved.
+Snapshots are content-addressed by their fingerprint, so:

+* a deleted-then-recreated policy that reuses a name never collides with prior evidence, and
+* editing or deleting the live policy never removes the retained snapshots.
+Retained versions are evidence, separate from the live policy lifecycle; removing them is a separate, deliberate, audited action.

+This lets an administrator take any redaction in a date range and produce the exact policy version that was in force for it, with no engineering work, and verify the ledger chain is intact.
+Even if a snapshot is later removed under a retention action, the ledger entry still proves which policy was applied by its name, version, and fingerprint; only the ability to render that policy's content is lost.

+The applied policy name and version are also returned at redaction time, on the `X-Philter-Policy-Name` and `X-Philter-Policy-Version` response headers of `/api/filter` and in the `/api/explain` response body.
+See the [Filtering API](../api_and_sdks/api/filtering_api.md).

 ## Enabling Redaction Ledgers

 Redaction ledgers are controlled on a per-context basis.
 When creating or editing a [context](contexts.md), use the **Enable the redaction ledger** option to turn the ledger on for that context.
 The option is unchecked (disabled) by default, so a new context does not record a ledger until you enable it.
 Redactions performed in a context with the ledger enabled are recorded; redactions in a context with it disabled are not.